When you take light rail or any mode of public transit, you're helping to reduce pollution and make our communities

 Our Downtown Redmond Link project recently earned an Envision Platinum Award for its emphasis on renewable energy sources, and the importance given to protecting the environment during construction.

 It is the first transit project in the Pacific Northwest to receive verification by the Institute for Sustainable Infrastructure (ISI).

-We're proud to have played a role in helping restore Thornton Creek in Seattle's Northgate neighborhood as part of the Link light rail extension that opened last year.
+We're also proud to have played a role in helping restore Thornton Creek in Seattle's Northgate neighborhood as part of the Link light rail extension that opened in 2021.